Skip to Main Content

 What Cut of Meat is Brisket?

-Though the exact cut varies internationally, in the United States the brisket is cut from the lower breast or chest of the cow.
-It’s found between the chuck and the shank.
+Though the exact beef cut varies internationally, in the United States, brisket is cut from the lower chest of the cow located between the chuck and shank.
+This flavorful cut boasts two primary muscles: the point and the flat, working in perfect harmony to craft that timeless, melt-in-your-mouth brisket experience that barbecue enthusiasts can't resist.

 Cutting Brisket